Yashmerino/online-shop/README.md

 export const ALGOLIA_INDEX_NAME = "online-shop-dev";
 export const ALGOLIA_USAGE = true;
 ```
-* Execute `npm start` command in `online-shop\online-shop-ui` directory.
+* Execute the `npm start` command in the `online-shop\online-shop-ui` directory.

-#### NOTE: If you don't want to use the Algolia search and therefore to not display the search page, you don't have to define Algolia properties.
+#### NOTE: If you don't want to use the Algolia search and therefore to not display the search page, you don't have to define any Algolia properties.

 <br>